digital-asset/daml/docs/source/daml/reference/packages.rst

   daml build -o foo.dar

-For details on how to upload a Daml archive to the ledger, see the :ref:`deploy documentation <deploy-ref_overview>`.
 The rest of this page will focus on how to import a Daml package in other Daml projects.

 .. _inspecting_dars: